3devangelist/Complient_mechanisms_learning_experience/Exercices/1 - webcam mount/README.md

 - Low on plastic use.

 ## Process

-The creation of the Logitech C910 Screen Mount involved a process that spanned approximately 5 hours, with interruptions on June 4, 2023, due to a family dinner.
+The creation involved a process that spanned approximately 5 hours, with interruptions on June 4, 2023, due to a family dinner.

 ### Software
 For this project, Fusion 360 was utilized as the primary software tool.
 Its versatility and accessibility make it suitable for collaborating with others.